-- Dean of Students Student life/discipline issues - Dean of Academics Academics as it relates to instruction - Director of Guidance Scheduling/high school & college planning - Director of Athletics Athletic related concerns & activities
+- Dean of Student Life Student life/discipline issues attendance, conduct - Principal Academics as it relates to curriculum and instruction - Guidance Director Scheduling/high school & college planning - Athletic Director Athletic related concerns & activities

 The administrative team member contacted will review the conflict with all parties involved and attempt to resolve the situation.
 This may involve meetings with the student/parent, teacher, and a member of the administrative team.